Tohono Oʼodham: Tohono Oʼodham Nation

 The Tohono Oʼodham Nation within the United States occupies a reservation that incorporates a portion of its people's original Sonoran desert lands.
 It is organized into eleven districts.
 The land lies in three counties of the present-day state of Arizona: Pima, Pinal, and Maricopa.
 The reservation's land area is 11534.012 km2, the third-largest Indian reservation area in the United States (after the Navajo Nation and the Uintah and Ouray Indian Reservation).
 The 2000 census reported 10,787 people living on reservation land.
 The tribe's enrollment office tallies a population of 25,000, with 20,000 living on its Arizonan reservation lands.

 Government

 The nation is governed by a three branch system.
 The executive which includes a chairman and vice-chairman, who are elected by eligible adult members of the nation.
 According to their constitution, elections are conducted under a complex formula intended to ensure that the rights of small Oʼodham communities are protected, as well as the interests of the larger communities and families.
 The legislative branch which includes the tribal council which is made up two representatives from each of the twelve districts.
-The third branch is the Judical which includes five judges.
-The present chairman is Ned Norris Jr, Vice Chairwoman is Wavalene Saunders, Legislative Chairman is Timothy Joaquin Gu Achi, and Chief Judge is Donald Harvey.
+The third branch is the Judicial which includes five judges. present chairman is Ned Norris Jr, Vice Chairwoman is Wavalene Saunders, Legislative Chairman is Timothy Joaquin Gu Achi, and Chief Judge is Donald Harvey.
 This can all be found on the Nation's website.